EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time

 Open Source

-The code and datasets will be released upon paper acceptance at https://github.com/wlxing1901/eroam.
+The code and datasets are available at https://github.com/wlxing1901/eroam.

 The website template was borrowed from Jon Barron.